-- 4.1 Amended and Restated Certificate of Incorporation of Boston Properties, Inc. (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 4.2 Amended and Restated Bylaws of Boston Properties, Inc. (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 4.3 Second Amended and Restated Agreement of Limited Partnership of Boston Properties Limited Partnership (incorporated herein by reference to Boston Properties, Inc.'s Current Report on Form 8-K dated June 30, 1998, filed with the Commission on July 15, 1998). - 4.4 Shareholder Rights Agreement dated as of June 16, 1997 between Boston Properties, Inc. and BankBoston, N.A., as Rights Agent (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 5.1 Opinion of Goodwin, Procter & Hoar LLP as to the legality of the securities and interests being registered. - 8.1 Opinion of Goodwin, Procter & Hoar LLP as to certain tax matters. - 23.1 Consent of PricewaterhouseCoopers LLP, Independent Public Accountants. - 23.2 Consent of Goodwin, Procter & Hoar LLP (included as part of Exhibits 5.1 and 8.1). - 24.1 Powers of Attorney (included on the signature page of the Registration Statement as filed). - 99.1 Registration Rights and Lock-Up Agreement, dated May 28, 1998, by and among Boston Properties, Inc., Amy S. Rubenstein, Beth Dana Rubenstein, Barton S. Rubenstein, Lishil Enterprises Limited Partnership, Dawson Enterprises Limited Partnership and Tower Capital, LLC.
+- 4.1 Amended and Restated Certificate of Incorporation of Boston Properties, Inc. (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 4.2 Amended and Restated Bylaws of Boston Properties, Inc. (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 4.3 Second Amended and Restated Agreement of Limited Partnership of Boston Properties Limited Partnership (incorporated herein by reference to Boston Properties, Inc.'s Current Report on Form 8-K dated June 30, 1998, filed with the Commission on July 15, 1998). - 4.4 Shareholder Rights Agreement dated as of June 16, 1997 between Boston Properties, Inc. and Fleet National Bank (f.k.a.
+BankBoston, N.A.), as Rights Agent (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 5.1 Opinion of Goodwin, Procter & Hoar LLP as to the legality of the securities and interests being registered. - 8.1 Opinion of Goodwin, Procter & Hoar LLP as to certain tax matters. - 23.1 Consent of PricewaterhouseCoopers LLP, Independent Public Accountants. - 23.2 Consent of Goodwin, Procter & Hoar LLP (included as part of Exhibits 5.1 and 8.1). - 24.1 Powers of Attorney (included on the signature page of the Registration Statement as filed). - 99.1 Registration Rights Agreement, dated August 22, 2000, by and between Boston Properties, Inc. and The Prudential Insurance Company Of America.

-^{} Previously filed.
+^{} Filed herewith

 GOODWIN, PROCTER & HOAR LLP

+COUNSELORS AT LAW

+EXCHANGE PLACE

-COUNSELORS AT LAW EXCHANGE PLACE BOSTON, MASSACHUSETTS 02109-2881
+BOSTON, MASSACHUSETTS 02109-2881